Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/Lessons/lesson-03.md

 ## Functional Programming

 Functional programming is a paradigm or style of programming based on functions.
 This is different from Object Oriented Programming which based on Objects, or procedural programming which is based on procedures.

 It's hard to put functional programming into a nutshell explanation other than to say it's all about making programs built from functions and avoids shared state and mutable data.

 The entry point for most to the world of functional programming is the Array methods: `map`, `filter`, and `reduce`.

 ### Array `map`, `filter`, `reduce`

 The functions map, filter, and reduce are a gateway into functional programming concepts.
 Functional programming uses [Pure Functions](https://www.sitepoint.com/functional-programming-pure-functions/).
 These functions have no side effects, in other words calling a pure function doesn't make changes to a shared or global state.
 For the same input, a pure function will always return the same output.

+> Map/filter/reduce in a tweet:
+>
+> `[🌽, 🐮, 🐔].map(cook)` -> `[🍿, 🍔, 🍳]`
+>
+> `[🍿, 🍔, 🍳].filter(isVegetarian)` -> `[🍿, 🍳]`
+>
+> `[🍿, 🍳].reduce(eat)` -> `💩`

 [`Array.map()`]() transforms an array of data and **returns a new array**.
 With map you should have a one to one relationship with the source array.
 Use it to convert an array of one type into an array of another type.